vdbrink/vdbrink.github.io/esphome/microwave_radar_sensor_rcwl-0516.md

 <img src="images_rcwl-0516/rcwl_0516_closed_box.jpg" alt="final closed box" width="400px"/>
 </a>

-Click on the photos to open it fullscreen.
+Click on the photos to see them in fullscreen.

 ---